 They are frequently used when you move or rotate an object associated with others.

-You will get used to their behaviours while using it, so just remember where they are, for now.
+You will get used to their behaviors while using it, so just remember where they are for now.

 Simply put, it’s a tool to paint.
-You can apply highly-refined material and texture by using it.
+You can apply highly-refined material and texture.

-Did you find my explanation too simple?
-Please read the one in the official site if you want to learn more about it.
+Please read more about the material editor on the official site if you want to learn more.

 The shortcut is ‘M’.